Being A Surrogate Mother

 Also in the Guide:

-At Sensible Surrogacy, we understand the surrogacy journey is not just about the Intended Parents.
+At the SENSIBLE agency, we understand the surrogacy journey is not just about the Intended Parents.
 We take extra care to make sure the surrogate mother’s journey just as easy and successful – from the moment she decides to become a surrogate until the moment the baby is born, and then through her full recovery.
-We promise to stay by her side and provide the support required by such as challenging and valuable service.
+We promise to stay by her side and give the support required by such a valuable service.

 Becoming a surrogate mother is rewarding, but not always easy.
 In this article we will explain what is required to become a surrogate mother, and what you should expect along the journey.
 We also invite our surrogates to join our online community on Facebook to connect and share their stories.
 Within our community is a wealth of knowledge, experience and support, and urge all our surrogate mothers to get involved and share their experiences.